Tabrez10XDev/LifeCare/README.md

 [![Product Name Screen Shot][product-screenshot]](https://example.com)

-Project can only be run in an emulator at
+Project can only be run in an emulator at the moment

 Contributors: